Sean-64/Desktop-Configuration/README.md

 Now it should be smoother ;)

 ### Top panel
- To get started right click on you desktop and create a new empty panel : _+ Add Panel > Empty Panel_
+ To get started right click on your desktop and create a new empty panel : _+ Add Panel > Empty Panel_

- Your job now is going to trnasform this panel by adding widget and make it look like this
+ Your job now is going to transform this panel by adding widget and make it look like this

  ![Screenshot-20220703-125503.png](https://i.postimg.cc/6QCCLwpY/Screenshot-20220703-125503.png)